May 06, 2020

 In everything she sang at Lyric, Horne showed all the hallmarks of her artistry: a truly great and unmistakable sound, incomparable technique, stylistic brilliance, and vivid personality.

 New York City native Catherine Malfitano (b.
-1948) has a record of achievement at Lyric that is unique among principal sopranos: 20 starring roles over three decades, with styles ranging from Mozart and Verdi to formidable contemporary roles, the latter including three world premieres.
+1948) has a record of achievement at Lyric that is unique among principal sopranos: 20 starring roles over three decades, with styles ranging from Mozart and Verdi to formidable contemporary roles, including three world premieres.

 A star of major companies all over America and Europe, Malfitano had a particularly close relationship with Lyric.
 The company presented her in roles that showed the full breadth of her artistry.
 Always as highly acclaimed dramatically as vocally, she began at Lyric with the gaiety of Susanna in The Marriage of Figaro (1975), and thereafter was seen and heard in roles that presented much heavier dramatic requirements.
 Thirty years after her first Butterfly at Lyric, that portrayal remains a thrilling memory for all who experienced it.
-Equally enthralling were Malfitano’s two signature roles from the German repertoire, the heroines of Lulu and Salome.
+Equally enthralling were Malfitano’s two signature roles from the twentieth-century German repertoire, the heroines of Lulu and Salome.

-Malfitano holds the distinction of having starred at Lyric in the Lyric premiere of Barber’s Antony and Cleopatra (1991/92) and in all three world premieres of operas by American composer William Bolcom, portraying the grasping Trina in McTeague (1992/93), the despairing housewife Beatrice in A View from the Bridge (1999/00), and Victoria, mother of the bride, in A Wedding (2004/05).
+Malfitano holds the distinction of having starred at Lyric in the company premiere of Barber’s Antony and Cleopatra (1991/92) and in all three world premieres of operas by American composer William Bolcom, portraying the grasping Trina in McTeague (1992/93), the despairing housewife Beatrice in A View from the Bridge (1999/00), and Victoria, mother of the bride, in A Wedding (2004/05).

 Photo credits: Nancy Sorensen, Tony Romano, Cheri E., H. Fishman, Lyric Opera of Chicago